tariq-abdullah/urdu-web-font-CDN/README.md

 In my opinion PDMS_NastaliqNafees is best font in terms of character support vs font file size, so far.
 Lookwise Jameel Noori Nastaleeq and Lahori Nastaleeq are the best ones so far.

-I you want your font to be used here, Pull requests are welcome
+If you want your font to be used here, Pull requests are welcome

 In my opinion PDMS_NastaliqNafees (Named Nastaleeq) is best font in terms of character support vs font file size, so far.
 Lookwise Jameel Noori Nastaleeq and Lahori Nastaleeq are the best ones so fa